MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 ![ndvi2](https://lh3.googleusercontent.com/4dyid6O69AeeMfw6CCLlmuElLHvvx_xU19AgiTEp4UXkCc02QkIGGsqvtcawJhBMIWwLDdEn6uEG)

-### Overlay-module:
-This module is used for overlaying an Image over another .

 Usage:

     sequencer.loadImage('PATH')
-    .addSteps('overlay',options)
+    .addSteps('ndvi-colormap',options)
     .run()

+### Overlay-module:
+This module is used for overlaying an Image over another .

 Where options is an object with the following properties:

 -   x: X-position of the image on which the new image is overlayed (default 0)